roots/bud/docs/config-dev.md

   serverSideRender?: WebpackDevMiddleware.Options['serverSideRender']

   /**
-   * Specify polling, etc.
+   * If true, the option will instruct the module to write files to
+   * the configured location on disk as specified in your webpack config file
+   * This option also accepts a Function value, which can be used to
+   * filter which files are written to disk
    */
-  watchOptions?: WebpackOptions.WatchOptions

-  /**
-   * If true, the option will instruct the module to write files to the configured location on disk as specified in your webpack config file
-   * This option also accepts a Function value, which can be used to filter which files are written to disk */ writeToDisk?: WebpackDevMiddleware.Options['writeToDisk'] }): Bud
+  writeToDisk?: WebpackDevMiddleware.Options['writeToDisk']
+}): Bud